awez/amirrajan.github.com/a-dark-room/index.md

 - RPG Rank: 154th at its low point, 25th at its height
 - Overall Rank: 1469th at its low point, 432th at its height (stayed in the top 1500 Games for the entire month)

-The one star review I made me smile a little bit.
+The one star review made me smile a little bit.
 You can't please everyone:

 >its crap ★